A Method to construct the Sparse-paving Matroids over a Finite Set: Introduction

-\textit{The second author wants to thank Gilberto Calvillo for introduce her into the theory of matroids, to Jes\'{u}s de Loera and his group in the University of California in Davis: this work was doing mainly during her sabbatical-semester there; and to Criel Merino for useful discussions.}

-$\sharp $This research was partially supported by DGAPA-sabbatical-fellowship of UNAM.
-And by Papiit-project IN115414 of UNAM.
+\begin{acknowledgement} The second author wants to thank Gilberto Calvillo for introduce her into the theory of matroids, to Jes\'us de Loera and his group in the University of California in Davis: this work was doing mainly during her sabbatical-semester there; and to Criel Merino for useful discussions.
+This research was partially supported by DGAPA-sabbatical-fellowship of UNAM.
+And by Papiit-project $IN115414$ of UNAM. \end{acknowledgement}